-A Nanny must be at least 18 years of age and should have first aid and child protection training as well as some qualifications in childcare such as:
+A Nanny must be at least 18 years of age but other than that, there are no other set entry requirements.
+Ideally a nanny should have first aid and child protection training as well as some qualifications in childcare such as:

 - CACHE Diploma

 Some nannies will live-in, while others will commute to your home to work.
 The average gross salary in London for a live in nanny is £438 and a live out nanny £617 per week.
-(Figures from 2017 Nannytax payroll data based on a 50 hour week) see www.nannytax.co.uk for further information.
+(Figures from 2017 Nannytax payroll data based on a 50 hour week see www.nannytax.co.uk

 A night nanny has a special knowledge of caring for babies from new born up to 1 year.
-They may be employed for a few nights to several weeks and usually work 8 to 12 hours a night.
-They will be expected to take care of all of the baby’s needs throughout the night such as
+You can employ them for a few nights to several weeks and usually work 8 to 12 hours a night.
+They will be expected to take care of all your baby’s needs throughout the night such as: